-The Master of Education in K-12 Special Education (with licensure) is an online program with some face-to-face components designed for individuals seeking K-12 teacher licensure with endorsement in special education as well as current special educators seeking further training.
-Coursework is taught from a Christian perspective and will increase your understanding of special education laws and introduce you to best practices in disability services, teaching gifted students, addressing behavior disorders and using assistive technology.
-Expand as a leader and advocate as you position yourself for career success.
+The Master of Education in K-12 Special Education degree with licensure, offered online with some face-to-face components in Virginia Beach, is designed for those seeking K-12 teacher licensure with endorsement in special education, as well as special educators seeking further training.
+This You'll increase your understanding of special education laws and study best practices in disability services, teaching gifted students, addressing behavior disorders and using assistive technology.

 Delivery Format: Online